priorwave/turin_test_battle/README.md

 3. Test with different model combinations
 4. Share interesting conversation results

+### Feature ideas to contribute
+- user can export chats
+- share chats
+- a mode where a human can go against the AI
+- imrove the system so the inrrogator doesnt always judge the participant as being human

 ## 📝 License

 MIT License - see LICENSE file for details.